-Using a g-tube improves your child’s quality of life by allowing the body to stay properly fed and hydrated.
-If your child’s health improves, your doctor can remove the g-tube later on.
+Using a g-tube improves your child’s quality of life by allowing them to get the nutrients, calories and fluids they need.
+If your child’s health improves, your child’s doctor can remove the g-tube later.

-- Is unable to gain weight due to not consuming enough calories
+- Are unable to gain weight because they are not consuming enough calories

-- Has trouble swallowing, eating, drinking or taking medicine
+- Have trouble swallowing, eating, drinking or taking medicine

-- Breathes food or fluid into his or her lungs when swallowing
+- Breathes food or fluid into their lungs when swallowing, a condition called aspiration

-- Has an esophagus that doesn’t function properly
+- Have an esophagus that does not function properly

-- Needs more calories than he or she can ingest through his or her mouth
+- Need more calories than they can take in through their mouth

-G-tubes are placed by a pediatric surgeon who performs a surgery called a gastrostomy.
-Most of the time pediatric surgeons at Children’s Hospital Colorado use a minimally-invasively surgery technique called laparoscopy.
-This means that the surgeon uses small incisions instead of a large one and a small camera to see inside of your child’s belly during surgery.
-Kids who have minimally-invasive surgery heal faster due to the smaller scars and have less pain during recovery.
+A pediatric surgeon who specializes in gastrostomy will place the g-tube.
+Most of the time, our pediatric surgeons are able to use a minimally invasively surgery technique called laparoscopy.
+This means that the surgeon uses small incisions instead of a large one and a small camera to see inside your child’s belly during surgery.
+Kids who have minimally invasive surgery heal faster due to the smaller scars, and they have less pain during recovery.

 About the gastrostomy surgery:

-- During surgery, the surgeon creates a small hole through the abdomen and into the stomach.
+- During surgery, the surgeon creates a small opening through the belly and into the stomach.

-- Then, a gastrostomy tube made of silicone is placed into the stomach through the hole.
+- Then, a g-tube made of silicone is placed into the stomach through the opening.

-- Your child’s gastrostomy tube is the width of a chopstick and is held inside his or her stomach by a water-filled balloon or an internal disk.
+- Your child’s g-tube is the width of a chopstick and is held inside their stomach by a water-filled balloon or an internal disk.

-- Between eight to 12 hours after surgery, you can use the g-tube to feed your child.
-The stitches dissolve by themselves and do not need to be removed; the incision heals within one to two weeks.
+- Between 8 to 12 hours after surgery, you can use the g-tube to feed your child.
+The incision heals within 1 to 2 weeks.

 Your pediatric surgeon will decide what type of g-tube is best for your child.
 There are two types of g-tubes:

-- Long tubes that hang outside the body are generally only recommended if the skin level g-tube isn’t a good match for your child.
-If your child does have a long tube put in, we may be able to switch it out for a skin level g-tube at a later date.
+- Long tubes that hang outside the body are generally only recommended if the skin-level g-tube isn’t a good match for your child (if the skin get irritated, for example).
+If your child does have a long tube put in, we may be able to switch it out for a skin-level g-tube at a later date.